fullstackjake/jobs/software_engineer_for_data_science_products.md

-#Data Science Engineer (Atlanta)#
+#Software Engineer for Data Science Product (Atlanta)#

 [Emcien](http://emcien.com) develops four products based on a patented pattern-detection engine.
 Using the [discrete mathematical concept of sparse matrix graphs](http://emcien.com/technology/) we build applications solving a diverse set of business problems.

-As a Data Science Engineer your day-to-day work is a balance of software engineering and data science.
+As a Software Engineer your day-to-day work is a balance of software engineering and data science.
 Your work will range from:

   * **Whiteboard, Conceptual Discussions** where we wrestle through ideas like conditional probability and belief propagation.
 Time-on-whiteboard is mainly to flesh out ideas, bookmark good ones, and agree on next steps in exploring an idea.